cncf/dco2/README.md

 It is possible to disable the check for commits authored and [signed](https://help.github.com/articles/signing-commits-using-gpg/) by members of the organization the repository belongs to.

 By default, this feature is **disabled**.
-To enable it, the following section must be added to the configuration file (located at `.github/dco.yml` on the default repository's branch):
+To enable it, the following section must be added to the [configuration file](docs/config/dco.yml):

 ```yaml
 require: